 While these struggles persist and remain a priority, we should not forget the many accomplishments of this healthcare system.
 Among the VA’s most groundbreaking accomplishments are the advancements in prostheses.
 Veterans who lost limbs in service to our country are able to stand, walk, hug, hold, and even run thanks to the bionic limbs invented and developed by the VA.
 More hidden trauma such as PTSD and other mental health issues are also addressed with an expertise unrivaled in the private sector; mental health practitioners look to VA experts for best practices.
 Other devices such as sit-to-stand wheelchairs and even an artificial pancreas for patients with diabetes have come from research at the VA.
 The VA is a leader in clinical trials, in-depth studies, testing devices, and discovering new treatments and procedures.

 There is always room for improvement in any healthcare facility, including those operating under the VA.
-We at EOS are proud to be working with the Central Texas Veterans Health Care System in Temple, TX to install EOSCU in all the patient rooms and nurse workstations as part of a clinical trial aimed at determining how our surfaces might positively impact the health of those admitted to the facility by reducing bioburden in the patient environment and reducing hospital acquired infections.* We are grateful for the opportunity to work with the team at the Temple VA and we are honored to join forces in the effort to support our Veterans with improved care and faster recovery.
+We at EOS are proud to be working with the Central Texas Veterans Health Care System in Temple, TX to install EOSCU in all the patient rooms and nurse workstations as part of a clinical trial aimed at determining how the surfaces might positively impact the health of those admitted to the facility by reducing bioburden in the patient environment and reducing hospital acquired infections.* We are grateful for the opportunity to work with the team at the Temple VA and we are honored to join forces in the effort to support our Veterans with improved care and faster recovery.

 On behalf of the EOS Surfaces family, thank you, Veterans - past, present, and future.